grrinchas/elm-graphql-client/README.md

 ```

 * `queries` - represents queries document.
 Because our document is not local, we wrap it in the `GraphQL.remote`.
-* `ednpoint` - represents GraphQL endpoint. **NOTE:** that the library does not support automatic decoding, therefore
+* `endpoint` - represents GraphQL endpoint. **NOTE:** that the library does not support automatic decoding, therefore
 we need to provide custom decoder for each request.
 * `name` - is the name of the query in the document.
 In our case it can be `allPublications` or `user`. **NOTE:**
 that shorthand queries are not supported and will be ignored, therefore each query must have a name.